How to Plot a DataFrame using Pandas

 plt.show()

-Once you run the above code, you’ll get the scatter diagram.
+Once you run the above code, you’ll get a scatter diagram.

 Plot a Line Chart using Pandas